n3dst4/gumshoe-fvtt/README.md

 So, first up, create a compendium pack to house your custom abilities.
 Give it a name like "Exampleshoe Abilities", if you're going to play Exampleshoe.
 You don't need to fill in the abilities yet.

-Now open the **Game Settings** sidebar tab and look for the **GUMSHOE System Settings** button.
+Now open the **Game Settings** sidebar tab and look for the **INVESTIGATOR System Settings** button.
 Click this to open the configuration.
 Pick any built-in system as a starting point, then customize the fields as you need to match your needs:

 * **Visual Theme** We ship with a handful of visual themes to support our built-in systems.
 You can pick whichever one you like.
 * **Compendium packs for new PCs** This is a really important one.
 This selects what abilities will be automatically added to newly-created characters.
 Select the compendium you created for your custom abilities and **UNSELECT** everything else.
 You *could* leave multiple packs selected but you probably don't want to.